 Assignment 3, whatever option, should be no longer than 12 pages (1 1⁄2 spaced).
 If you chose option 3, be sure to include with the paper a hard copy (easily legible) of the article analyzed.
 If you are analyzing some data, as in Option 1, you should include as appendix the material you are working on, or part of it, or an example of it.
-An electronic copy submitted to: Brenda.gladstone@utoronto.ca, April 19th.
+Please upload your paper and any additional materials to Quercus.